quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Parallel-and-High-Performance-Computing/phpc_part13_5.2_Performance.md

 :p What is a comparison sort?
 ??x
 A comparison sort algorithm sorts items by repeatedly comparing pairs of elements and swapping them if they are in the wrong order.
 This process continues until the entire list is sorted.
-The best comparison sort algorithms have an average time complexity of \( O(N \log N) \).
+The best comparison sort algorithms have an average time complexity of $O(N \log N)$.

 ```java
 public class ComparisonSort {